mattermost/desktop/README.md

 ### Installation
 1. Download and unarchive a file from [release page](http://github.com/yuya-oc/electron-mattermost/releases).
-2. Launch electron-mattermost.exe or electron-mattermost.app
+2. Launch `electron-mattermost` in the unarchived folder.
 3. After first launching, please input URL for your Mattermost team.
 For exmaple, `http://mattermost.example.com/team`.

 ### Quit